ivanhan0511/ivan-blog/content/post/java-fork-ruoyi-vue-pro.md

 3. Designing the data structure and its relationship on the paper / iPad is the most important thing!

-4. Record the SQL into the `./sql/mysql/`, of course, my personal choice
+4. Record the SQL into the `./sql/mysql/`.
+If need ER, export from MySQL, of course, my personal choice

 With the infra code-auto-generation, most backend and frontend codes can be generated.
 Very helpful and so handy